-The University of Colorado Anschutz Medical Campus is committed to providing a safe and non-discriminatory environment for all members of the University community.
-The University prohibits all forms of Sexual Misconduct, including all conduct prohibited by Title IX and other sexual misconduct.
+CU Anschutz is committed to providing a safe and non-discriminatory environment for all members of the university community.
+The university prohibits all forms of Sexual Misconduct, including all conduct prohibited by Title IX and other sexual misconduct.
 These forms of misconduct and Related Violations are defined in APS 5014, Sexual Misconduct, Intimate Partner Violence, and Stalking Policy (Appendix A).
-This document identifies the procedures the University follows when it receives a report alleging Sexual Misconduct.
-The University uses these procedures to investigate and resolve any such allegations and to impose disciplinary sanctions against individuals found responsible for violating the policy.
+This document identifies the procedures the university follows when it receives a report alleging Sexual Misconduct.
+The university uses these procedures to investigate and resolve any such allegations and to impose disciplinary sanctions against individuals found responsible for violating the policy.

-The University's Office of Equity strives to stop, prevent, and remedy discrimination, harassment, sexual misconduct, and any related retaliation; provide education on these topics; design policy to make our campus safer and more inclusive; and ensure all people are treated with dignity, compassion, and respect.
+The university's Office of Equity strives to stop, prevent, and remedy discrimination, harassment, sexual misconduct, and any related retaliation; provide education on these topics; design policy to make our campus safer and more inclusive; and ensure all people are treated with dignity, compassion, and respect.